YellowJacketLinux/LFS/tlive-lfs.md

 LFS Missing Libraries
 ---------------------

-With a barebones LFS install, the following TeXLive 2023 installed binaries have missing shared library dependencies.
+With a bare-bones LFS install, the following TeXLive 2023 installed binaries have missing shared library dependencies.

 Note that without these libraries installed, I was able to use TeXLive